jamesETF/EthicalFrenchie_Final/_puppies/01-allie.md

 %}
 ## About Us
 Ethical Frenchie is spending time with this litter of 4 puppies (only 3 of them in the photo), giving them love, and preparing a written profile for them.

-Their profiles will be written and updated on our site soon when we return from vacation.

-{% include countdown.html %}

-In the meantime view our currently available puppies
+Their little biographies will be uploaded by 11.11.20

-{% include button.html text="View our Available puppies" url="/puppies" style="primary" size="xlarge" width="full" %}
+{% include imessagecontact.html %}

+<iframe width="600" height="850" src="https://portal.ethicalfrenchie.com/forms/wtl/652b9ea9248e0ab4cb638e06c9e95542" frameborder="0" allowfullscreen></iframe>

 {% include reviewsg.html %}